WhaleOTE/RealmEye-Character-Delogger/README.md

 ```

 If `python` isn't recognized, try `py` instead.
 The script will automatically set your character(s) on your RealmEye Page as "Dead" every minute.

+## Disclaimer
+This script is for educational and demononstration purposes.
+Use at your own discretion.